 How often you need to test your glucose levels will give you a steer on which type of glucose meter to use.
 If you test your blood sugar throughout the day, look for a glucometer with a large memory, plus the ability to easily download results.
 If you test less frequently, a self-monitoring meter is suitable.
 Check the cost of the test strips if your insurance doesn’t cover them.
 On that note…

 6. Check your health insurance coverage

-In Stauffer’s opinion, health insurance is the most important factor when choosing a glucometer.
+In Stauffer’s opinion, securing the best health insurance is the most important factor when choosing a glucometer.
 “I’ve always believed a crucial factor for people who routinely check their blood sugar is insurance coverage.” says Stauffer.
 “Checking blood sugar is the most important thing, but whether you use the FreeStyle Lite or Contour Next One, it’s insurance coverage that rules.”

 Stauffer advises you to check if your insurance covers both the cost of the glucose meter and the test strips.
 “Some strips cost $18 for 100 and some will cost $150 for 100.”
 If you’re testing four times a day the price quickly adds up, and insurance companies often set a limit on how many strips they’ll pay for per month or year.

 7. Decide how you want to record your results